 What symptoms will trees exhibit if an infestation goes unnoticed?

 Hemlock needles will turn yellow and drop prematurely.
 Defoliation can occur, and the tree may eventually die.
 This can take from 3-5 years, depending on multiple factors including tree health, stress, environmental conditions, and HWA density.

 Inspect hemlocks for the presence of this pest.
 Infestations may be seen throughout the year, but are most obvious from November through April.

 Should I cut down my hemlocks if I find an infestation?

 Cutting down infested hemlocks is recommended only if treatment is not an option, and if a property owner is interested in selling the lumber.
 In fact, allowing hemlock stands to remain can lead to the identification of resistant individuals.
 In landscape settings, cutting infested trees will not completely stop the spread of this introduced insect.
 However, removing trees in poor health may prevent it from spreading to nearby individuals.

 Can my trees be treated?

 Horticultural oils or insecticide soaps can be sprayed on small trees.
-For large trees, systemic materials that are taken up by the tree can be administered through soil injection, soil drenches, or tree injection.
-Homeowners may use approved pesticides or hire a NYS-certified pesticide applicator to treat their trees.
+This treatment method must be applied annually.
+For large trees, systemic materials that are taken up by the tree can be administered through soil treatments including injection, tablets, and drenches, and trunk injection.
+Homeowners may use commercially available pesticides (e.g. Merit) or hire a New York State licenses pesticide applicator to treat their trees.
+Pesticide treatments typically provide 5-7 years of control, again depending on environmental and biological factors.
 Consult your local Cooperative Extension office for pesticide recommendations.
 It is also important to provide adequate water to infested trees, eliminating drought stress.
 Do not use nitrogen fertilizer.